mkruisbrink/mkruisbrink.github.io/_stack/rightmessage.md

 ### Pros

-*	Very easy to install and set up.
+*	Intuitive and very easy to install and set up.
 *	Plenty of integrations are available, including to some of the most used emails service providers and CRMs.
 *	The funnel and workflow creator is very intuitive and comprehensive.
 The interface itself is extremely visual despite the numerous tools and features which makes it pretty straightforward to understand.
-*	You get to enjoy an amazing degree of personalization- you can modify images, videos, and tonnes of other elements.
+*	You get to enjoy an amazing degree of personalization - you can modify images, videos, and lots of other elements.
-*	Segmentation of visitor data makes surveying and analytics an absolute breeze.
+*	Segmentation of visitor data makes surveying and following up on analytics an absolute breeze.

 ### Cons

-*	RightMessage is unable to integrate with certain email marketing databases, such as Mailchimp and Campaign Monitor, and certain marketing automation platforms.
+*	RightMessage is unable to integrate with certain email marketing databases - such as Mailchimp and Campaign Monitor - and certain marketing automation platforms.
-*	The style templates are not very extensive, although I found them to be sufficient for what I required.
+*	The style templates are not very extensive, although I find them to be sufficient for what I require.
 *	The options for opt-in forms are relatively limited.
-*	If you are a smaller business with little requirements, it may be more worthwhile to invest in a cheaper solution with fewer features.
+*	Rather expensive starter plan.
+If you are a smaller business with little requirements, it may be more worthwhile to invest in a cheaper solution with fewer features.

 ## How I Use RightMessage

-RightMessage covers the whole top of my funnels.
+RightMessage covers the whole top of all my funnels.
 I use it mainly to:

 * Place notification bars or pop-up surveys or lead magnets on my website.
+* Present visitors with personalized sales pages.
 * Fill these so called widgets with certain offers that I've set up.
 * People interact with my content and respond (opt-in) to one of the offers inside widgets.
 * They get redirected to a special thank you page, where they are presented with a survey.